oguzhan-prplbx/xkcdApp/README.md

 7.

 ### AWS Security Groups & IAM Roles
-On this post, whenever we create an AWS Service we will be creating it's Security Group or IAM Role beforehand.
+On this post, whenever we are going to create an AWS Service we will be creating that service's Security Group or IAM Role beforehand.

+All security groups will have fully open inbound/outbound rules at first, and when we are done with the application setup on AWS, we will go and revise the inbound/outbound rules of all security groups.

 ## Coding the XKCD Django App